Completing your application

 Once you have met all the conditions of your offer, you will be sent a final Completion of Conditions letter with a form to return that confirms that you intend to enrol at Oxford.

-If you need a student visa (formerly known as a Tier 4 visa) for your course, the process can start after you have received your Completion of Conditions.
+If you need a student visa for your course, the process can start after you have received your Completion of Conditions.

 Arriving in Oxford